-Prerequisite: MAT 037 or MAT 042 with a minimum C grade
+Prerequisite: MAT 037 or MAT 042 with a minimum C grade or placement by Mathematics department

 Developmental mathematics course designed for students needing an introduction to intermediate algebra.
 Topics include graphing linear equations in two variables, systems of two linear equations, rational expressions and equations, radicals and rational exponents, and linear and quadratic functions.
 Those who complete this course with a grade of C or better may register for MAT 146.
 [Foundation course does not fulfill mathematics elective requirement.]
 4 lecture hours